 The Peak-End Heuristic, like all heuristics, is often presented as a bias.
-That's a fair call because, as a heuristic, it’s an occasionally useful mental shortcut that allows us to decide and act fast, that ultimately can’t be trusted to deliver accuracy nor rationality.
+That's a fair call because, as a heuristic, it’s an occasionally useful mental shortcut that allows us to decide and act fast, that ultimately can’t be trusted to deliver accuracy or rationality.

-I know that you don’t want to but, like a colonoscopy itself, this is likely to be a slightly painful experience that reveals invaluable and actionable information by the end.
+Let’s talk colonoscopies.
+We know that you don’t want to but, like a colonoscopy itself, this is likely to be a slightly painful experience that reveals invaluable and actionable information by the end.

 Let’s say that you had to have a colonoscopy tomorrow.
 Which of the following would you choose: